TRANSNATIONAL THREATS, POLITICALLY INFORMED RESPONSES

 The programme is funded from June 2021 to September 2027 by the UK’s Foreign, Commonwealth & Development Office.
 It is led by the University of Birmingham in collaboration with a number of other leading research organisations.

-Thinking differently about prevention through better understanding the ways in which SOC and corruption provide solutions to the everyday problems people face that often have deep social, structural, economic and political roots, particularly in resource-scare environments
+Thinking differently about prevention through better understanding the ways in which SOC and corruption provide solutions to the everyday problems people face that often have deep social, structural, economic, and political roots, particularly in resource-scarce environments

 Innovative approaches to testing and measuring the effects of anti-SOC, illicit finance and transnational corruption interventions